Why Gender Matters in Hebrew

 Mixed gender group (default plural form)

-baba is the only Hebrew translator that gives you this level of control.
-Every other tool guesses or defaults to masculine.
+baba is the only Hebrew translator that exposes all three axes.
+Every other tool collapses them into a guess.

 Gender Accuracy Comparison